Understanding the Domain and Range of a Circle on a Graph

 The Importance of the Equation's Form

 It is crucial to note that the above method for finding the domain and range directly applies when the circle's equation is in standard form: (x - h)² + (y - k)² = r².
 If the equation is presented in a different form, you might need to manipulate it algebraically to obtain the standard form before determining the domain and range.
-For instance, if the equation is given in a general form such as Ax² + Ay² + Dx + Ey + F = 0, completing the square will be necessary to transform it into the standard form.
+To give you an idea, if the equation is given in a general form such as Ax² + Ay² + Dx + Ey + F = 0, completing the square will be necessary to transform it into the standard form.

 Circles and Functions: A Subtle Distinction

-While we've discussed the domain and range of a circle, it's important to remember that a circle itself is not a function.
+While we've discussed the domain and range of a circle, make sure to remember that a circle itself is not a function.
 A function must satisfy the vertical line test – meaning any vertical line drawn through the graph should only intersect the graph at one point.
 A circle clearly fails this test; a vertical line drawn through a circle will intersect it at two points.
-However, we can still define the domain and range for the relation represented by a circle's equation.
+Even so, we can still define the domain and range for the relation represented by a circle's equation.

 Advanced Considerations: Special Cases